 For specific details about seeking Maryland certification, consult the Maryland State Department of Education Certification Branch

 A Professional Development School (PDS) is a collaboratively planned and implemented partnership for the academic and clinical preparation of teacher candidates and the continuous professional development of both school system and institution of higher education faculty.
 The focus of a PDS partnership is improved student performance through research-based teaching and learning.

 The University enjoys a long-standing PDS partnership with elementary, middle and high schools in Frederick County, MD.
 In 2007, the University established a Catholic PDS with St. John Regional Catholic School in Frederick, MD.
 It is possible that early field experiences take place in one of the PDS sites.
 However, the standards for Maryland PDSs hold that all teacher candidates are provided equitable access to an extensive internship (at least 100 consecutive days) in a PDS.
 The Mount’s field placement coordinator, working in concert with the PDS liaison and school principals, arranges internship placements in PDSs.
-A mentor teacher and professor in residence or University supervisor support candidates’ professional development toward meeting the Mount’s benchmarks.
+A mentor teacher and University supervisor support candidates’ professional development toward meeting the Mount’s benchmarks.
 Upon graduation, students are expected to demonstrate standards-based teaching that is measured through evaluation of teaching performance and portfolio assessment.
-The Education Department unit uses benchmarks aligned to the standards of the Interstate Teacher Assessment and Support Consortium (InTASC) for evaluating student performance.
+The Education Department uses benchmarks aligned to the standards of the Interstate Teacher Assessment and Support Consortium (InTASC) for evaluating student performance.
 Teacher candidates are also expected to demonstrate the personal dispositions that relate to successful teaching.